Complex Chern-Simons and Gribov: SYM-CS theory with Gauge fixing and Gribov ambiguity (Superfield, N = 1, D = 3)

-The localization of the Gribov restriction was an extensive task and is done in $N=1$, $D=4$ super Yang-Mills directly in superspace in \cite{Amaral:2013uya} and in $D=3$ SYMCS in \cite{Amaral:2014wba}.
-At this point we are just interested into the gauge propagator $\Gamma_{\alpha}$ and the ``i-particle'' structure.
-In order to calculate the gauge propagator we need only the bilinear of S(\ref{eq:SYMCSpropagator}).
-Thus, for $S_{SGZ}$, we have:
+This action contain the usual Zwanziger horizon function for the gauge field in field components.
+This function is obtained by studying the ghost propagator as it contains the inverse of the Fadeev-Popov operator, which is invertible on the first region and diverge on the first horizon.
+The restriction necessary on this sector is the no pole condition \cite{Sobreiro}, which guarantees that the Faddeev-Popov operator has only positives eigenvalues.
+So we have the restriction implemented at the level of the gauge field.
+The localization of the Gribov restriction above was done for $N=1$, $D=4$ super Yang-Mills directly in superspace in \cite{Amaral:2013uya} and in $D=3$ SYMCS in \cite{Amaral:2014wba}.
+At this point we are just interested into the gauge propagator for $\Gamma_{\alpha}$ and the \textit{i-particle} structure.
+In order to calculate the gauge propagator we need only the bilinear of the action.
+Thus, for $S_{SGZ}$, we have